Hong Kong Life

 Tertiary education has become inevitable.

-Number of full-time graduates in undergraduate
+Number of full-time graduates in sub-degree, undergraduate

-and postgraduate programmes
+and postgraduate programmes1

 How old is your child?